M66B/FairEmail/app/src/main/assets/SETUP-en-rGB.md

 If you want to lookup email addresses, have contact photos shown, etc, you'll need to grant permission to read contact information to FairEmail.
 Just tap *Grant* and select *Allow*.

-## Setup battery optimizations - to continuously receive emails
+## Setup battery optimisations - to continuously receive emails

 On recent Android versions, Android will put apps to sleep when the screen is off for some time to reduce battery usage.
-If you want to receive new emails without delays, you should disable battery optimizations for FairEmail.
+If you want to receive new emails without delays, you should disable battery optimisations for FairEmail.
 Tap *Manage* and follow the instructions.

 ## Questions or problems